 Below are my favorite picks for producers and musicians.
 I’ve had the pleasure of using all of the following options.

 Akai Professional LPK25 – Best Bluetooth MIDI Keyboard

-The Akai Professional LPK25 Wireless is the first wireless MIDI keyboard controller.
+The Akai Professional LPK25 Wireless is the first wireless MIDI keyboard controller and it is also the best.
 It is powered by 3 AA batteries for up to 12 hours or by a USB cable.
-The keys are velocity-sensitive and are synth-action.
+The keys are velocity-sensitive and are synth-action, which is a plus.